-Annual Perkins Basic grant awards (individually referred to as a "Grant" or a "Grant Award") are based on a formula allocation of available federal funds to Eligible Applicants (Appendix A) that reflects each Eligible Applicant's number of full-time student equivalents ("FTSEs") that participate in CTE programs and receive Pell Grants.
-To qualify for a Grant Award, the Eligible Applicant must have a minimum number of FTSEs that collectively generate a minimum of \$50,000 in the formula.
+Annual Perkins Basic Grant awards (individually referred to as a "Grant" or "Grant Award") are based on a formula allocation of available federal funds to Eligible Applicants (Appendix A) that reflects each Eligible Applicant's number of full-time student equivalents (FTSEs) that participate in CTE programs and receive Pell Grants.
+To qualify for a Grant Award, the Eligible Applicant must have a sufficient number of FTSEs to collectively generate a minimum of \$50,000 in the formula.
 All awards are contingent on the availability of federal funding.